-Any volunteer who believes that he or she is a victim of sexual or discriminatory harassment is encouraged to let the harasser know that his or her behavior is unwelcome.
+Any volunteer who believes that they are a victim of sexual or discriminatory harassment is encouraged to let the harasser know that their behavior is unwelcome.
 In addition, volunteers who believe they have been harassed should immediately report the matter to the volunteer supervisor or a member of the city staff.